interledger/gsoc/README.md

 ### Interledger Foundation
 The [Interledger Foundation (ILF)](https://interledger.org/) was founded with the mission to broaden systemic financial inclusion on and through the Web.
 We are also the neutral home of the [Interledger Protocol](https://interledger.org/rfcs/0027-interledger-protocol-4/), which describes a currency agnostic payment network, and the drivers behind the proposed [W3C Web Monetization](https://webmonetization.org/) standard.
 We are delighted to participate in the Summer of Code this year.

-## Before You Apply

-### 1. Start by Picking a Project

-Our projects are related to either the Interledger network and our reference node implementation or the Web Monetization standard.
-Each of the projects requires slightly different skill sets.
+## Ideas List

-**Web Monetization**
+**Web Monetization Browser Exploration**

 We're experimenting with moving some of the code from the [Web Monetization extension](https://github.com/coilhq/web-monetization-projects/tree/main/packages/coil-extension) into a browser.
 As part of this project, please also choose one of your favourite browsers to attempt this on and let us know in your application process.

-**Interledger**
+Expected outcomes: Implement Web Monetization into a browser.
+Skills required/preferred: C++, JavaScript, familiarity with a browser code base Possible mentors: Alex Lakatos, Marcos Caceres.
+Expected size of project: 350 hours
+Difficulty Rating: Hard

+**Web Monetization Browser Exploration**

+We're experimenting with refactoring some of the code from the [Web Monetization extension](https://github.com/coilhq/web-monetization-projects/tree/main/packages/coil-extension) two separate extensions, one to be a reusable Web Monetization Agent, and a second one to be a boilerplate Web Monetization Provider.

+Expected outcomes: Break up the existing Coil extension in two separate projects Skills required/preferred: JavaScript
+Possible mentors: Alex Lakatos, Nicholas Dudfield.
+Expected size of project: 175/350 hours.
+Difficulty Rating: Medium.

+**Interledger GNAP Client**

 The Interledger reference node implementation is code-named [Rafiki](https://github.com/interledger/rafiki).
 It's an open-source package that exposes a comprehensive set of Interledger APIs.
 It's intended to be run by node providers, allowing them to offer Interledger functionality to their users.
-Pick any of the [issues labeled `type: gsoc`](https://github.com/interledger/rafiki/issues?q=is%3Aissue+is%3Aopen+label%3A%22type%3A+gsoc%22) and let us know in your application process.
+We're transitioning to a use GNAP protocol instead of OAuth.
+The project would be to write an open-sourced GNAP client in TypeScript we could use in Rafiki.

+Expected outcomes: Open-sourced GNAP client for TypeScript Skills required/preferred: TypeScript
+Possible mentors: Sabine Schaller, Alex Lakatos.
+Expected size of project: 350 hours.
+Difficulty Rating: Medium.

+**Interledger Deployment Pipelines**

+The Interledger reference node implementation is code-named [Rafiki](https://github.com/interledger/rafiki).
+It's an open-source package that exposes a comprehensive set of Interledger APIs.
+It's intended to be run by node providers, allowing them to offer Interledger functionality to their users.
+We're trying to provide deployment instructions for various different systems, currently Docker and Kubernetes.

+Expected outcomes: Deployment pipelines for Docker and Kubernetes Skills required/preferred: Docker, Kubernetes
+Possible mentors: Sabine Schaller, Matthew de Haast.
+Expected size of project: 175 hours.
+Difficulty Rating: Easy.

 **Interledger Example**

 We also provide an example wallet in a test network with [rafiki.money](https://github.com/interledgerjs/rafiki.money).
 As part of GSoC, we'd like to update this to use the new `Rafiki node` instead of the earlier limited `ilp-connector`.
+The scope of this project could also be expanded if you want into updating the client UI for it.

+Expected outcomes: Use Rafikin instead of ilp-connector in rafiki.money / update the UI.
+Skills required/preferred: JavaScript, Node.js
+Possible mentors: Matthew de Haast, Alex Lakatos.
+Expected size of project: 175/350 hours.
+Difficulty Rating: Easy/Medium.

 **Anything Else**

 Alternatively, if you want to propose your own idea, then please reach out to [Alex Lakatos](https://twitter.com/avolakatos), the ILF Technology Lead, to discuss your idea first.

+## Before You Apply

+### 1. Start by Picking a Project from the Ideas List above

+Our projects are related to either the Interledger network and our reference node implementation or the Web Monetization standard.
+Each of the projects requires slightly different skill sets.

 ### 2. Join Slack